Learn

 Once you have the search intent cleared, you can prioritize relevant keywords with high search volume and probability of ranking.

-#5 Create a content calendar & briefs for writers
+#5 Create a content calendar and briefs for writers

-A content calendar is helpful for many reasons:
+It's helpful to create one for many reasons:

 • Executing an SEO campaign becomes easier – Content calendars ensure a seamless content production schedule.